openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/apis/AbilityKit/cj-apis-ability_access_ctrl.md

 API sample code usage instructions:

-- If the sample code's first line contains a "// index.cj" comment, it indicates the sample can be compiled and run in the "index.cj" file of the Cangjie template project.
+- If the sample code has a "// index.cj" comment in its first line, it indicates that the sample can be compiled and run in the "index.cj" file of the Cangjie template project.
-- If the sample requires obtaining the [Context](cj-apis-ability.md#class-context) application context, it needs to be configured in the "main_ability.cj" file of the Cangjie template project.
+- If the sample requires obtaining the [Context](cj-apis-app-ability-ui_ability.md#class-context) application context, it needs to be configured in the "main_ability.cj" file of the Cangjie template project.

-For details about the sample project and configuration template mentioned above, refer to [Cangjie Sample Code Instructions](../../cj-development-intro.md#Cangjie-Sample-Code-Instructions).
+For the above sample project and configuration template, please refer to [Cangjie Sample Code Instructions](../../cj-development-intro.md#Cangjie-Sample-Code-Instructions).

 ## class AbilityAccessCtrl